 Worried about your privacy?Aug 28th, 2013 | By Ian Poulton | Category: International

 When did our ideas of privacy develop?
-Was it with the emergence of an urban society where the sheer size of the population made anonymity possible in cities?
+Was it with the emergence of an urban society where the sheer size of the population made anonymity possible?
 Was it with the growth of affluence, affording people the opportunity to close the front door of their own home and in so doing enter a private and personal world?
 Was it with the decline of traditional heavy industry where generations of people from the same streets had gone to the same workplaces, to be replaced by disparate individuals going to disparate employers?
 Was it with the breakdown of traditional communities, the bonds that once held them together having loosened?

 Privacy has a long history, but in times past it was neither universal nor something that was assumed to be normative.